tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 ## 4 ways to better understand a client's culture

 Sometimes I wish I could be an organizational anthropologist for a living.
-The undocumented every day lives of workers within systems (and how technology plays a role) is fascinating and nuanced.
+The undocumented everyday lives of workers within systems (and how technology plays a role) is fascinating and nuanced.
 There's no real blueprint to follow here.
 But here are some of the ways that I've found helpful to quickly get to the heart of what an organization's culture *is*:

 - **Get close enough to smell the client** - by this I mean you should be meeting with them face to face wherever possible.
 Sit in meetings, run workshops, sit next to them while they work, overhear them on phone calls, go for lunch with them.
 And the digital equivalent is just as important - don't settle for the sanitized presentations and polished documents they send to you - get invited to their slack, get access to their internal wiki, get inside their basecamp, get under the skin and into the spaces between the work.
 This helps you listen and understand what's really going on but it also allows you to observe the small things - what kinds of wins do they celebrate?
 Do they work cross-functionally?
 Are there obvious tensions between groups or people?
 - **Listen to the language** - language and culture are inextricably linked so one of the best ways to understand culture if you can listen to enough chatter you can pick up on repeated phrases, repeated company myths, often cited documents or projects.
 Listen for patterns and repetition to really get a feel for the markers by which people are judging and aligning their work.